d-bl/GroundForge/README.md

 - Fork the project and make a local clone.
 - Avoid working on the master branch, rather create branches and pull requests.
-- Go to the root of the local project and start the command `sbt ~fastOptJS`
+- Go to the root of the local project and start the command `sbt '~fastOptJS'`
 - Monitor the result on `http://localhost:12345/target/scala-2.11/classes/index-dev.html`
   It is a dressed down version of the published page, with possibly experimental features added.
   Nodes and links invisible in the published page are shown faint for debugging purposes.